andreafabrizi/DNSProxy/README.md

 # DNS-over-HTTPS Proxy

 ## Why DNSP ?
-A new idea in terms of transport of DNS messaging, outside of its original design!
+DNS messaging transport tests, gone too far.
+DNSP was born for two reasons: deliver DNS responses to airplanes, and surf TOR anonymously.

+About the firs, DNS UDP messages were lost onto satellite pipe, hence I needed to invent a new trasnport and caching protocol to transport the very same information.
+I chose to shift to HTTP and leveragge caching onto Polipo/Squid proxy.
+DNS client used a 127.0.0.1 server, to vehiculate such traffic in and out HTTP and DNS.

+About the second ...
+UDP and DNS were not completely socks friendly, nor TOR-compatible.
+The one and inly choice left was to vehiculate DNS messages INSIDE a protocol that could be well-protected and easily-ecapsulated within TOR.
+That protocol was -obviously and again- HTTP, in it's most secure version, the S version (HTTPS).

+So yes, that many tests got a bit out of control, up to the point that I was invited to collaborate with IETF to the developement of the state-of-the-art DNS-over-HTTPS, ended up in RFC8484.

-DNS-over-HTTP has been published as RFC (c.f. https://www.rfc-editor.org/rfc/rfc8484.txt, https://tools.ietf.org/html/rfc8484).
+DNS-over-HTTP has been published end 2018 as RFC (c.f. https://www.rfc-editor.org/rfc/rfc8484.txt, https://tools.ietf.org/html/rfc8484).
 A new MIME type has been defined (application/dns-message) and design goals are perfectly clear.

-All my Coding efforts -collected in this repository- aimed to support the deploy of **DoH client** as rudimental system-resolver.
+All my coding/testing efforts -collected in this repository- aimed to support the deploy of **DoH client** as rudimental system-resolver, now fully independent.

+You can run a server without havin ANY access to UDP or port 53.
+Everything will go via HTTP/2 using port 443, for the time being.
+Further developement towards QUIC/HTTP/3 support is WIP.

-DNSP software supports 3 different variations of DoH basic format, being:
+DNSP software used to support 3 different variations of unoficcial-DoH formats, being:
  - **application/dns-message [RFC8484]**: RFC8484-compliant - newest pure DoH format
  - **application/dns+json    [RFC8427]**: JSON format - legacy
  - **application/dns         [RFC4027]**: text/data format - obsolete

+It now supports just and only the first format, the official RFC8484 standard format.

 For more information about MIME types, refer to IANA website: https://www.iana.org/assignments/media-types/media-types.xhtml